Shirayukihiyou/TridentExtuder/README.md

 # TridentExtruder: A Bio 3D Printer Extruder with Peltier Module Based on Klipper

 TridentExtruder is a bio 3D printer extruder designed to extend the functionality of Klipper firmware.
 One of its key features is the integration of a Peltier module for efficient cooling of the printer head.
-This project modifies Klipper’s open-source code, replacing the `watermark` cooling algorithm in the `klippy/extras/heaters.py` file with a PID-based cooling algorithm.
+This project modifies Klipper’s open-source code, adapting the PID and `watermark` algorithms in the `klippy/extras/heaters.py` file to support cooling functionality, which they originally did not provide.

 ## Features

 - Supports Peltier module control for efficient cooling of the printer head.
-- Replaces Klipper's default `watermark` cooling control with a PID-based algorithm, improving cooling efficiency and precision.
+- Extends Klipper's PID and `watermark` algorithms to enable cooling functionality, improving cooling efficiency and precision.
 - Allows simultaneous heating and cooling for different targets (e.g., heating the bed and cooling the print head).
 - Tailored for bio 3D printing applications requiring precise temperature management.
 - Requires minimal configuration changes to implement cooling functionality.